 Factors such as modular architecture, hierarchical topology, and error-aware design are essential to the integrity and expandability of the Nuvation BMS, but not enough.
 A successful implementation requires high-performance functional blocks to serve as the physical foundation.

-That's why the LTC6804 Multicell Battery Monitor IC from Linear Technology (Figure 4) plays a critical role in the Nuvation BMS implementation.
+That's why the LTC6804 Multicell Battery Monitor IC from Analog Devices (Figure 4) plays a critical role in the Nuvation BMS implementation.
 It is expressly tailored for the needs of BMS systems and multicell designs, beginning with providing precise measurements of up to 12 battery cells stacked in series.
 Its measurement inputs are not ground-referenced, which greatly simplifies measurement of those cells, and the LTC6804 itself is stackable for use with higher-voltage arrays (and it also supports a variety of cell chemistries).
 It offers maximum 0.033% error with 16-bit resolution, and needs just 290μs to measure all 12 cells in the stack.
 Such synchronized voltage and current measurements are critical to yield meaningful analysis of power parameters.

 Of course, performance in the benign environment of a prototype at the bench is not the same as actual achievable performance in an electrically and environmentally hostile real-world BMS setting.
 The LTC6804's analog/digital converter (ADC) architecture is designed to resist and minimize those detrimental effects, using filters specifically designed for the noise of power inverters.